Kitware/VTK/Utilities/Upgrading/README.WindowsMangling.txt

     can define VTK_DO_NOT_INCLUDE_WINDOWS_H when it is building itself.

-    This help existing applications but will also allow new applications to be written that do not include windows.h properly.
+    This helps existing applications but will also allow new applications to be written that do not include windows.h properly.
     It will also prevent the compile-time improvements from propagating to application code by default.
 The policy we are